AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 - Most entities in [!DNL Adobe Commerce] and [!DNL Magento Open Source] support the use of extension attributes.
 - Extension attributes are a storage agnostic mechanism which provides the flexibility to save the data in the optimal location for your project.

 Two examples of storage locations are database tables and [!DNL Redis].
-The key things to consider are the extra complexity as well as any performance impact this may introduce.
+The key things to consider when choosing a location are whether location introduces extra complexity or impacts performance.

 ### Consider other alternatives